Pirate FlagPirates and PrivateersPirate Flag

 These two paragraphs from the introduction of Ships of Oak Guns of Iron perfectly sum up how we’ve relegated this war to near obscurity.
 The bicentennial of the conflict, however, is bringing the war back into the forefront of American memory, and this book serves as an excellent overview of the War of 1812.

-The book opens with a list of “Participants in the War of 1812,” and each entry notes the primary events in which each person was involved as well as a few other key tidbits about that individual’s life.
+The book opens with a list of “Participants in the War of 1812,” and each entry notes the primary events in which each person is involved as well as a few other key tidbits about that individual’s life.
 This section is followed by a “Timeline of Key Events in the War of 1812.”
 The inclusion of both of these provides readers with a quick reference guide and an outline of what they will encounter in greater detail within the pages of this volume.
 Each chapter (listed below) is subdivided into segments, which makes it easy for readers to set aside the book when life intervenes, while the interesting narrative ensures they will pick it up again later.
 Diagrams and illustrations, maps, chapter notes, a bibliography, and an index are included.

 1. America and Britain Drift toward War